Plugins

 Do not remove a plugin package with Composer before uninstalling it from the control panel or with Craft’s CLI.
 Many plugins include special migrations that perform essential database cleanup, and that is only possible if the source code remains at the time it is uninstalled.

-This may require a multi-step deployment to ensure plugins are safely removed:
+This may require a multi-step deployment to ensure plugins have an opportunity to properly clean up after themselves:

 1. Uninstall the plugin from the control panel or via the CLI;